Webhooks

 JSON | JSON | application/json |

-The option to customize the Webhook body encoding is hidden in the web interface if you are sending the contents of the file in the request.
-This is because the method of attaching the file contents defines how the request must be encoded.
+The body encoding setting is ignored if you are sending the contents of the file in the request because attaching the file contents defines how the request must be encoded.

 Including File Data in Webhook Requests

-By default, new Webhooks will have their Attach the contents of the triggering file value set to No file contents, and messages generated by the Webhook will not include the file contents.
+The Attach the contents of the triggering file value is set to No file contents by default, which does not attach the triggering file's contents to the request.

 request.